Death of seven-year-old migrant girl in US custody sparks furor

 The child's death came as President Donald Trump struggles to deter a tide of migrants fleeing poverty and violence in Central America - and battles with Congress for a budget to build a massive wall across much of the US-Mexico Frontier.

-Migrants from Honduras, Guatemala and El Salvador have been heading northward by the tens of thousands for the past three years, with an increasing number of families with small children making the trek and hoping to gain asylum inside the United States.
+Migrants from Honduras, Guatemala and El Salvador have been heading northward by the tens of thousands for the past three years, with an increasing number of families with small children and unaccompanied children making the trek and hoping to gain asylum inside the United States.

-White House Deputy Spokesman Hogan Gidley called the girl's death "a horrific, tragic situation" but also avoidable.

-"It's a needless death and it's 100 per cent preventable," he told reporters.
+Those that get across face arrest.
+Children are separated from their families and, along with unaccompanied children who enter the country illegally, are sent off to a web of special camps where they are held until a family member or sponsor already residing in the United States agrees to take care of them.

+The sheer volume of undocumented immigrants - which topped 520,000 in fiscal 2018 - has pushed the number of children in the camps to nearly 15,000 currently.

 REMOTE BORDER CROSSING

-DHS and Customs and Border Protection (CBP) officials insisted that officers on the ground did all they could when they became aware of the girl's situation.

-She was part of a huge group that included some 50 unaccompanied minors who crossed the border at the remote Antelope Wells, New Mexico border crossing, which was closed at the time.
+Officials said the girl's father had reported she had no problems when four agents detained the huge migrant group overnight Dec 6-7 at the remote Antelope Wells, New Mexico border crossing, which was closed at the time.

-A CBP official said the migrants had access to water and food and were asked in Spanish if they had any health problems.
-The father of the girl said "no," he said.

-But the Guatemalan Foreign Ministry said the man's primary language was the indigenous Mayan language Q-eqchi, suggesting he might not be fluent in Spanish.
+Hours later, while they were being transported by Border Patrol bus, he told officials she was not breathing.

+When medical personnel examined her, she showed an extremely high fever of 105.7 degrees Fahrenheit (41 Celsius).
+The girl was flown by helicopter to a hospital in El Paso but died after several hours.

 The girl's death came nearly three weeks ago after the Border Patrol backed up by the US military shut down the busy border crossing between Tijuana, Mexico and San Ysidro, California, to fend off several thousand Central Americans seeking to cross into the United States.